zonemaster/zonemaster/docs/public/using/gui/api.md

 ## Language Codes

 Zonemaster uses [ISO 639-1] two-letter language codes, in lower case.
-A defult installation of Zonemaster-GUI currently has support for the following language codes and languages:
+A default installation of Zonemaster-GUI currently has support for the following language codes and languages: